Updated: Oct 23

 Timber is an amazing material.
 It's strong, lightweight and easy to work with.
 And because it's a renewable resource, it makes perfect sense to use timber as a building material.
-But what really makes timber so special?
+But what really makes Mass Timber Construction so special?
 We've compiled some of the best reasons why you should choose timber construction for your next project

 If you’re looking to build a new home, there are many reasons why timber construction is the best choice.
 Timber is one of the oldest building materials in the world and has proven to be as strong, if not stronger than other materials like concrete and steel.

 But did you know that timber construction also produces far less carbon dioxide than concrete or steel?
 That’s because timber construction uses less energy overall compared with other forms of building materials.

 Timber is also sustainable and organic— meaning it lasts longer than other types of wood products on the market today!

 Timber looks good, feels great and makes you feel good.

 While timber is a beautiful material, its properties go beyond aesthetic appeal.
 It has been used to build homes and commercial spaces for thousands of years because it provides many advantages over other materials.

 Timber gives you comfort in your home by providing warmth, beauty and individuality.
 As a natural product, it’s also eco friendly, durable and renewable.
 All these things make working with timber an extremely rewarding experience for everyone involved – from builders and designers to owners who love their homes for years to come.